Swap lines no fix for emerging markets trounced by strong dollar

 Dollar funding remained at a premium, with investors paying 169 basis points (bps) over interbank rates to swap 3-month Korean won KRWCBS3M= into dollars, nearly three times the level last month.

-They were paying 46 bps more than interbank rates to swap euros into dollars EURCBS3M= on Friday, half the level early this week but still three times the average premium last month.
+They were paying 46 bps more than interbank rates to swap euros into dollars EURCBS3M= on Friday, half the level of earlier this week but still three times the average premium last month.

 The central bank swaps had managed to get more dollars into the banking system but the flow of that cash into brokerages, companies and other end users of dollar funding was still hamstrung by concerns over credit quality, analysts said.